What lessons do you think you could learn from a horse?

 On Friday, August 5, I had the honour of participating in the Trailblazer on Fire workshop held by Equine Connections.
-Brigitte Lessard, founder of WomenTalk , took all of us board members to experience this workshop to help identify our leadership styles and see how we could best support one another.
+Brigitte Lessard, founder of WomenTalk , took all of us board members to experience this workshop with horses to help identify our leadership styles and see how we could best support one another.

 The workshop focuses on 6 dynamic skills: Courage, Competence, Creativity, Communication, Collaboration, & Confidence.
 What makes this workshop so unique is that the true teachers are the horses not humans.
 Horses are incredible teachers because they are fully in the present moment and they will not lie!